Guard Your Heart and Mind From the Enemy in 2021

 I need to seek God’s peace before there is a lack of sleep!
 When we are in ministry of any kind, the enemy is going to attack our weaknesses.
 Mine is lack of sleep!
 I knew that but I didn’t cover myself in prayer for it until AFTER it was an issue!

-I could feel God telling me ‘You did not guard your heart and mind!
+I could feel God telling me ‘You did not keep the mind of Christ and were relying on your own human judgments!
 You tried to fight the battle once it began instead of keeping the enemy away to begin with!’

 I told a friend I was tapped out!
 I couldn’t write!
 Topics were not the problem; I had ideas but the words wouldn’t come!
 I had a block and nothing I did worked!

-My writing flows from my heart, but I did not have a guarded heart!
-This then affected my mind because it allowed negative thoughts to enter in!
+Because my writing flows from my heart, the fact that I did not have a guarded heart also affected my mind because it allowed negative thoughts to enter in!
 I began to think maybe my blogging wasn’t good enough.
 I thought maybe I really WASN’T called to blog.

 Satan loves to attack our thinking when we don’t protect our hearts and many times it is because we left our minds and thoughts unguarded!
 It flows both ways!
 He can attack our hearts through our thinking and our thinking through our unguarded hearts!

-Be sure to always guard your mind and heart through the course of your life!
+Be sure to always guard your mind and heart each and every moment because the enemy can slip in THAT fast!

 Set a watchman on the wall and don’t wait for the attack to act!!